 Marketing channels need to be assessed holistically for their sales conversion and cost per new user acquisition.
 Below are some common digital marketing channels ecommerce businesses in Hong Kong should consider testing.

-Search Engine Marketing (SEM) and Search Engine Optimization (SEO) can be highly effective for reaching audiences actively looking for your types of products or services, but the key question is can your keywords be scaled?
+Search Engine Marketing (SEM) and Search Engine Optimization (SEO) can be effective for reaching audiences actively looking for your types of products or services.
 Merchants need to choose strategic keywords that are medium-volume.
 Niche keywords may have high sales conversion, but low overall traffic.
-In contrast, relying on a few high volume keywords means stiff competition (often with established brands).
+In contrast, high volume keywords are usually have a high cost-per-click (CPC) due to stiff competition (often with established brands).
 Targeting popular keywords may work if your business has a large product portfolio to utilize a wide set of long-tail keywords that will refer traffic.

 Key opinion leader (KOL) or influencer marketing has served many global brands to engage target demographics on their preferred media platforms.
 According to Starngage, 70% of teenagers in Hong Kong trust Youtube influencers over celebrities.
 By engaging influencers to test products, join events or contribute to campaigns, brands have a way of reaching strategic target demographics for products.
 However, if your brand is not yet established, first ask yourself what your product story is and why a KOL would want to talk it.
 Ultimately, a KOL’s goal is to bring value and a consistent image to their followers.
 Engaging influencers can be a scalable channel, but should resources will be needed to continuously research, engage, and manage them each to deliver a consistent brand image rather than conflicting marketing messages.